static-frame/arraykit/doc/articles/dta.md

 ## Questions & Future Work

-* Creating datetime64 and complex values directly from bytes.
+* Better performance is available from vreating datetime64 and complex values directly from bytes.
 * What growth strategies for CPL, CPG are best?
-Is it worth passing in record count hint when available?
+Is it worth passing in collecint a record count hint when available (i.e., when the length of the string iterable is known)?
-* Is it possible to mulit-thread array creation?
+* Is it possible to multi-thread array creation?
-* I am not using locale information to determine the meaning of decimal and comma; is this important?
+* I am not using locale information to determine the meaning of decimal and comma; is this important, or should they be brought in as parameters?